 Chin-ups or pull-ups from a straight pull-up bar with a heavy load can sometimes lead to pain in your wrists, elbows or shoulders.
 Doing pulldowns, but with a lighter weight and higher reps, is often enough to solve the problem.

 Doing sets of 15-20 reps isn’t an option with pull-ups, but it can be done with pulldowns.

-We already know that lighter weights and higher reps stimulate just as much muscle growth as heavy weights and low reps, so you won’t miss out on any gains in size.
+We already know that training in a higher rep range stimulates just as much muscle growth as heavy weights and low reps, so you won’t miss out on any gains in size.